-Rosemont – La-Petite-Patrie, located in the downtown east of the city, is a borough growing in popularity.
-Young and relaxed, it is home to several popular tourist attractions in Montreal.
+Rosemont – La-Petite-Patrie, located in the center east of the city, is a borough growing in popularity.
+Young and laid back, it is home to several popular tourist attractions in Montreal.

-In addition to its long-time residents, young families, professionals and students now see this lively borough as their home.
-Often compared to a group of “urban villages”, each with its unique character, Rosemont – La-Petite-Patrie is not only an intimate neighborhood; it’s just cool too.
+In addition to its longtime residents, it is young families, professionals and students who now call this bustling borough home.
+Often compared to a group of “urban villages”, each with its own unique character, Rosemont – La-Petite-Patrie is not only an intimate neighbourhood; it’s also just plain cool.

-Since most homes in Rosemont are small apartment buildings and multiplexes, the majority of Rosemont residents are renters.
-On the other hand, condominiums (usually small and affordable) are becoming more and more common.
+Since most dwellings in Rosemont are small apartment buildings and multiplexes, the majority of Rosemont residents are tenants.
+On the other hand, condominiums (usually small and affordable) are becoming more common.

-This borough includes the Nouveau-Rosemont, Vieux-Rosemont, La-Petite-Patrie, Little-Italy neighborhoods, Cité Jardin, Molson Park and Angus.
+This borough includes the neighbourhoods of Nouveau-Rosemont, Vieux-Rosemont, La-Petite-Patrie, Little-Italy, Cité Jardin, Parc Molson and Angus.

-transport is easily done via the three metro stations in the district.
-Bus lines run along major roads such as Bélanger, Beaubien and Rosemont Streets.
+Transportation is easily done via the three metro stations present in the borough.
+Bus lines run along major routes such as Bélanger, Beaubien and Rosemont streets.

-If there are more than 50 parks in the neighborhood, it's certainly the Parc Maisonneuve is distinguished by its vast surface area and long cycle path.
+If there are more than 50 parks in the neighbourhood, it is certainly Maisonneuve Park that stands out for its vast area and long bike path.
 Within walking distance is the beautiful Botanical Garden, which also houses the Insectarium.

-Another iconic Montreal institution is the Jean-Talon Market, a full-fledged market. air offering diversified products throughout the year.
-Other places of interest, more popular with residents than tourists, include the Promenade Masson, lined with boutiques and cafes, and the Cinema Beaubien, which stands out for its presentations of independent Canadian films.
+Another iconic Montreal institution is the Jean-Talon Market, an open-air market offering diverse products throughout the year.
+Other places of interest, more popular with residents than tourists, include the Promenade Masson, lined with shops and cafes, and the Beaubien Cinema, which stands out for its presentations of independent Canadian films.

-The Plaza St-Hubert remains unique thanks to its 1.2 km of glass overlooking the sidewalks, thus protecting its pedestrians bad weather, but also thanks to its many textile shops, especially those for the bride.
+The Plaza St-Hubert remains unique thanks to its 1.2 km of glass overhanging the sidewalks, thus protecting its pedestrians from the weather, but also thanks to its many textile stores, particularly those for the bride.